yuwanirashipaba/FitNourish-AI/README.md

 🤖 AI-Generated Outputs

-Daily Calorie Requirement (kcal/day)
+❤️Daily Calorie Requirement (kcal/day)

-Protein Requirement (g/day)
+❤️Protein Requirement (g/day)

-Carbohydrate Requirement (g/day)
+❤️Carbohydrate Requirement (g/day)

-Fat Requirement (g/day)
+❤️Fat Requirement (g/day)

 ⚙️ Model & Backend

-Backend Framework: FastAPI (REST API)
+*Backend Framework: FastAPI (REST API)

-Machine Learning Model: Trained Random Forest Regression Model

-Database: PostgreSQL (stores prediction history and user records)
+*Machine Learning Model: Trained Random Forest Regression Model *Database: PostgreSQL (stores prediction history and user records)

 ⭐ Key Highlights

-Results are displayed using a clear, card-based layout

-Macro-nutrients are visually separated for easy interpretation

-Prediction results can be saved and viewed later via the History section

-Designed for scalability with future health data integrations
+💪Results are displayed using a clear, card-based layout 💪Macro-nutrients are visually separated for easy interpretation 💪Prediction results can be saved and viewed later via the History section 💪Designed for scalability with future health data integrations

 🔁 End-to-End Workflow

-User opens the FitNourish.AI mobile application

-Health and activity data are entered or synced from a smartwatch

-Data is validated on the frontend
+*User opens the FitNourish.AI mobile application *Health and activity data are entered or synced from a smartwatch *Data is validated on the frontend

-Backend AI model processes the input
+*Backend AI model processes the input

-Personalized nutrition targets are generated
+*Personalized nutrition targets are generated

-Results are displayed and stored for future reference
+*Results are displayed and stored for future reference

 🎯 Purpose of This Component

-This component demonstrates:

-AI-driven personalization in healthcare and nutrition

-Integration of frontend, backend, machine learning, and database layers

-Readiness for real-world wearable device integration

-A professional, user-centric mobile application design
+1.AI-driven personalization in healthcare and nutrition 2.Integration of frontend, backend, machine learning, and database layers 3.Readiness for real-world wearable device integration 4.A professional, user-centric mobile application design

 ### Component 2 - AI-powered Dynamic Meal Generator and Visual Ingredient Identifier